SchlossLab/mikropml/README.md

 ### Overview

 	project
-	|- README         		# the top level description of content (this doc)
+	|- README.md       	# the top level description of content (this doc)
-	|- CONTRIBUTING    		# instructions for how to contribute to your project
+	|- CONTRIBUTING.md	# instructions for how to contribute to your project
-	|- LICENSE         		# the license for this project
+	|- LICENSE.md      	# the license for this project
+  |- ml-pipeline-microbiome.Rproj	# Rstudio project file
   |
-	|- data/           		# raw and primary data, are not changed once created
-	| |- process/     		# combined results as .tsv and .csv files
-	| |- temp/     			# single seed files generated with main.R that runs the models
-	| |- baxter.0.03.subsample.shared      	# subsampled mothur generated file
-	| |- metadata.tsv     		        # metadata with clinical information
 	|- code/          	# any programmatic code
 	| |- R/    					# R code to build model
-	| |- bash/     			# bash scripts to prepare repo
+	| +- bash/     			# bash scripts to prepare repo
-	| |- pbs/				# pbs scripts to run on HPC
+  |
+	|- data/           	# raw and primary data, are not changed once created
+	| |- caret_models		# code for running caret (should probably in code/)
+	| |- process/     	# final combined results as .tsv and .csv files
+	| +- temp/     			# array jobs will dump all the files here.
+  |
   |- test/          	# self-contained testing repo
   | |- code/  				# any programmatic code to prepare test load_datasets
   | |- data/					# generated test data to run the model on
-	|- Makefile	 # Reproduce the pipeline
+  | +- config.yml			# config file for running tests
+  |
+	+- config/					# conda configuration file

 ### How to regenerate this repository in R